GIScience/busability-lima-agile-2025/README.md

 First, we need to run the R Markdown [preprocess_files.Rmd](busability-lima-agile-2025/blob/main/make_gtfs/preprocess_files.Rmd).
 Paste the files "atu_stops.gpkg" and "final_shapes.gpkg" into the make_gtfs_data folder.
 This will create all the required files that we need for the next script.

 To create the GTFS File for Lima, we are using the Python package make_gtfs.
 Since the latest version of the package has some issues, we need to download [this](https://github.com/mrcagney/make_gtfs/releases/tag/4.0.7) version.
-Download the source code, extract the zip and copy the folder intoto the make_gtfs folder.
+Download the source code, extract the zip and copy the folder into the make_gtfs_data folder.
-Once you have copied the folder, you can run the gtfs notebook that is within make_gtfs_data.
+Once you have copied the folder, you can run the [GTFS notebook](busability-lima-agile-2025/blob/main/make_gtfs/make_gtfs_data/make_gtfs.ipynb) that is within make_gtfs_data folder.
+This notebook will import the make_gtfs package, load the required GTFS data and create a GTFS feed.

 ## Get the Data
 Download the data for running this workflow for Lima and London [here](https://heibox.uni-heidelberg.de/d/45aede558e8f4282ba10/) and copy the directory as `data` into the repository.